0x0A-H0XT0N/content-archiver/README.md

 - Change trackers.

 All torrents created will be stored at its respective channels folders.
 These files will have the extension ".torrent"

+Created torrents will be automatically added to QBittorent,

 # FAQ